What is Lynch syndrome?

 What causes Lynch syndrome?

 Lynch syndrome is a genetic condition.
 This means that the cancer risk can be passed from generation to generation in a family.
-Several genes have been identified that are linked to Lynch syndrome.
-They include MLH1, MSH2, MSH6, PMS2, and EPCAM.
-A mutation (alteration) in any of these genes gives a person an increased lifetime risk of developing colorectal cancer and other related cancers.
-Women also have an increased risk of developing endometrial and ovarian cancers.
+These types of alterations, or mutations, to a gene are called "inherited mutations."
+Another name is germline mutations.
+Alterations in several genes involved in DNA mismatch repair that have been linked to Lynch syndrome.
+They include the genes of MLH1, MSH2, MSH6, PMS2, and EPCAM.
+A mutation in any of these genes gives a person an increased lifetime risk of developing colorectal cancer, endometrial cancer, ovarian cancer, and other related cancers.

 Some people will develop changes in these genes that are not inherited but occur due to the body’s aging process and other causes that are not well understood.
 These types of mutations are called "acquired mutations."
 If a tumor is found to have alterations in these genes, the person’s inherited DNA (usually a blood or saliva test) will also be tested for that abnormal gene.
 If the blood and tumor both have the changed gene, the condition is inherited rather than acquired, meaning other family members could be affected.